All Episodes

 If you don't do it, then you automatically have a mark against you.

-And you saddle people with that, you get a guilt trip them, and you're gonna end up people gonna go to college, have no business being there simply because they think if they don't, they don't have a prayer.
+You get a guilt trip of them and you're going to end up people going to go to college, have no business being there simply because they think if they don't, they don't have a prayer.

-Now, back in the days of the Great Depression, into World War II, Korean war, we had a different economy.
+Now, back in the days of the Great Depression, into World War II, Korean War, we had a different economy.

 That probably is where this all gets rooted.

-And at one time it no doubt was true, but it isn't the case today.
+And at one time, it no doubt was true.

 But there's nothing wrong.